xperimex/xperimex.github.io/_posts/2017-07-25-similar-trangles-problem.md

 </center>
 <br>
+Just believe me this is equivalent to our original $\frac{16}{\sqrt{3}}$.
+You can check on a calculator if you want.
 Now this completes the same thing our first solution did, but I think we can all agree, that's not very clean, and not nice to look at.
 But hey, it works.

 <br>